googleapis/google-api-java-client/README.md

-If you are developing for Android and the Google API you want to use is included in the [Google Play Services library](https://developer.android.com/google/play-services/index.html), you should use that library for the best performance and experience.
+If you are developing for Android and the Google API you want to use is included in the [Google Play Services library](https://developer.android.com/google/play-services/index.html), use that library for the best performance and experience.

-To access other Google APIs, you can use the Google Client Library for Java's Android-specific helper classes, which are are well-integrated with [Android AccountManager](http://developer.android.com/reference/android/accounts/AccountManager.html).
+To access other Google APIs, use the Google Client Library for Java's Android-specific helper classes, which are well-integrated with [Android AccountManager](http://developer.android.com/reference/android/accounts/AccountManager.html).
 For example: